"It's amazing how I can feel sorry for you and hate you at the same time."

 is that an Ineffectual Sympathetic Villain

-, but their nasty schemes fail so miserably that you start rooting for the author to Throw the Dog a Bone
+and their nasty schemes fail so miserably that you start rooting for the author to Throw the Dog a Bone

 while this character's evil is often less about schemes and more just a mean streak.
 The character's woobie nature may also play a factor in the phenomenon of All Girls Want Bad Boys

 , where a tragic but less cruel character destroys everything around them because they have already been broken

 .
 The Jerkass Woobie's cruel acts are generally not a result of him being broken and his suffering may even come after he has sinned.
 Not to be confused with Put Them All Out of My Misery

 , where a sympathetic villain seeks large scale destruction out of a desire to end misery.
 See also Draco in Leather Pants

 is a failed attempt at this trope, where the author attempts to make his/her mean OC sympathetic by laying out a stock tragic backstory for him or her then having the rest of the cast ooh and aah about it unless they are the Designated Villain